fmtlib/fmt/doc/index.rst

-The library is fully type safe, automatic memory management prevents buffer overflow, errors in format strings are reported using exceptions or at compile tim.
+The library is fully type safe, automatic memory management prevents buffer overflow, errors in format strings are reported using exceptions or at compile time.
 For example, the code

 .. code:: c++